CarolineS-QA/hwa-game-time-log/README.md

 # Hobby Web App: GameTimeLog

 My second individual project with QA, started as an Academy Trainee.
+This project's state during my time in the Academy can be found in a fork to my personal account [here](https://github.com/Chas3-Mahat/hwa-game-time-log).

 This application aims to be a "Game Time Log" where users can perform CRUD functions on themselves and records of their game sessions.
 It is currently for demo purposes only, showcasing my knowledge of Spring & connecting a working back-end to a front-end via API calls.